 - The PPT version is simple and is confined to one page.

-- Similar to the excel resources are on the left and dates with tasks on the right.
+- Similar to excel, resources are on the left and dates with tasks on the right.

 - Available highlighted in green and leave in red.